Home ConnecticutThe Cover-Up of the Connecticut Witch Hysteria of 1647-63

 The Examination of a Witch, T. H. Matteson

-By 1715, the law making witchcraft a capital offense was off the books, and the witchcraft hysteria died down.
+By 1715, the law making witchcraft a capital offense was off the books.
 But unlike Massachusetts, New Hampshire and Virginia, Connecticut did not clear the names of the accused.
-Connecticut, in fact, didn’t even acknowledge that it happened.
+Connecticut, in fact, didn’t even acknowledge it happened.

 benjamin-trumbull